 The Veterinary Practitioners Registration Board of Victoria (Vetboard Victoria) encourages people to report improper conduct that involves the Board or its employees.
 The Public Interest Disclosures Act 2012 protects people from deterimental action in reprisal for making a protected disclosure about Vetboard Victoria, Board members, officers or employees.
 The law aims to ensure openness and accountability by encouraging people to make disclosures and protecting them when they do.

 Vetboard Victoria itself is not able to receive protected disclosures.
 Improper conduct or detrimental action should be reported directly to the Independent Broad-Based Anti‑Corruption Commission (IBAC).

 What is a protected disclosure?

-A protected disclosure is a report about the improper conduct of public bodies or public officers that a person can make to the Independent Broad-Based Anti-Corruption Commision or other organisations listed in the Public Interest Disclosures Act 2012.
+A protected disclosure is a report about the improper conduct of public bodies or public officers that a person can make to the Independent Broad-Based Anti-Corruption Commission or other organisations listed in the Public Interest Disclosures Act 2012.

 A protected disclosure can also be made about detrimental action that a public officer or public body takes against a person in reprisal for them (or another person) having made a protected disclosure or cooperated with the investigation of a protected disclosure.